Writing a graduate or internship covering letter for Citi: do's and don’ts

 Explain why you’re applying to Citi

 Specify in your covering letter why Citi has attracted you.
 Plenty of banks offer graduate jobs and internships; what makes Citi different?
-Perhaps it’s the bank’s key values: common purpose, responsible finance, ingenuity and leadership.
-Leadership, for example, encourages professional development and promotes people based on their talent; maybe this meritocratic culture appeals to you.
-State what you like and why.
-(The definition of Citi's principles can be found on its website.)
+Perhaps it’s the bank’s key obligations: to act responsibly, do everything possible to create the best outcomes, and prudently manage risk.
+Doing everything possible to create the best possible outcomes, for example, implies very high levels of client care; maybe this customer-led culture appeals to you.
+State what you like about it and why.

 Say why you’ve chosen the business area

-Citi offers opportunities across 16 business areas.
+Citi offers a range of full-time, placement and internship opportunities across a number of its business areas.
+These include corporate and investment banking, capital markets origination, markets and securities services, treasury and trade solutions, private banking, finance, HR and technology.
 Graduate recruiters want you to clarify in your covering letter why you have decided to apply to the division you’ve chosen.
 Think about the different aspects of the division: the clients and colleagues you’ll work with; the team’s objectives; the day-to-day work you’d do; and training and development opportunities.
 Then pinpoint what appeals to you and why.

 Tell recruiters why you should be hired

 Include your relevant skills and experience, and why you believe you should be considered for the role.
 Focus on the qualities you need to do the job.
-Citi’s investment banking arm, for instance, seeks candidates who have strong teamwork, analytical, research and communication skills, as well as business acumen.
+Citi’s investment banking arm, for instance, seeks candidates who have strong communication, planning and organisational skills, as well as intellectual curiosity.

 Substantiate the claims you make with examples.
 For instance, if you describe yourself as a good communicator with great people skills in your covering letter, say how you have demonstrated this at university, work or elsewhere.
 Perhaps you hosted events and delivered presentations while you were the president of a university society.

-Citi recruiters welcome a spot of name-dropping, as long as the employee you mention will recollect meeting or having a conversation with you.
-You could say, for example, something along the lines of ‘After speaking with Laura Gibson, an investment banking and broking associate at Citi, about her role, I conducted further research into the business area and...’
+Citi recruiters welcome a spot of name-dropping, as long as the employee you mention will remember meeting or having a conversation with you.
+You could say, for example, something along the lines of ‘After speaking with [eg] Jessica Plant, EMEA graduate recruiter at Citi, about the company, I conducted further research into the business area and...’

 If you have met Citi representatives at a careers, campus or networking event, mention that in your covering letter.
 Citi recruiters want to see that you have tried to engage with the bank.
-If you attended an event such as Women in Investment Banking (organised by TARGETjobs Events), you could also mention that you were chosen from X amount of applicants.
+If you attended an event you could also mention that you were chosen from X number of applicants.
 This would show that you have met the stringent requirements of the event, so are well placed to meet Citi’s.